 Ann Arbor Michigan: The Legacy Press, 2018.
 (334 pages)

-Barrett’s recent book on European papermaking is definitely a must-have for the serious papermaker as it represents an invaluable window into the history of papermaking in western Europe, shared by someone who has dedicated his career to learning the tradtions, tools, and technical aspects down to the cellular level of the paper.
-His easy-going conversational (but detailed) narrative makes this the closest thing to taking a class with him but in this format, allows one to return to specific details over and over again.
+This recent book on European papermaking is a MUST-have for the serious papermaker as it represents Barrett's life work of studying and teaching the traditions, tools, and technical aspects of European papermaking down to the cellular level of the paper.
+His easy-going conversational (but very detailed) narrative makes this the closest thing to taking a class with him but allows one to return to specific details over and over again.

-After having studied with Barrett at the University of Iowa, Center for the Book, I was amazed to re-discover details I’d forgotten after returning home following graduate school.
-I am so grateful that he has written and published this treasure trove of information.
+After having studied with Barrett at the University of Iowa, Center for the Book, I was amazed to re-discover details I’d forgotten after returning home following graduate school and am so grateful that he has published this treasure trove.
 The Appendixes alone are worth their weight in gold:

 Appendix A includes internet resources